Sharp concentration for sums of matrices with Markovian dependence through universality: Proof of Theorem Theorem

-where $\Yc{\alpha}_{i} \de g_i(\Wc{\alpha}_{i})$. \end{description} \end{proposition} \begin{proof} Let us partition the index set as $\{1,\ldots,k \} = \{1 \} \cup \cI_1 \cup \cI_2$ with
+where $Y_{i}' \de g_i(W_{i}')$. \end{description} \end{proposition} \begin{proof} Let us partition the index set as $\{1,\ldots,k \} = \{1 \} \cup \cI_1 \cup \cI_2$ with

-The general idea of the subsequent argument is to execute a change--of--measure on all factors with $i\in \cI_1$ in \cref{eq: Prop_BooleanMarkov} and to expand all remaining factors in a summation.
-The random variable $\Delc{\alpha}$ then arises from the Radon--Nikodym derivative in the change--of--measure.
+The general idea of the subsequent argument is to execute a change--of--measure on all factors with $i\in \cI_1$ in \eqref{eq: Prop_BooleanMarkov} and to expand all remaining factors in a summation.
+The random variable $\Delta'$ will then arise from the Radon--Nikodym derivative in the change--of--measure.